baumschubser/SignalTextBackupViewer/README.md

 * Open the .xml file with a web browser

 # Known Issues
 * It may be that message content makes the .xml invalid.
-Test this with a xml validator.
+Test this with a xml validator first.
 * It's super ugly.
-* There is no collapse/expand mechanism for the grouped message threads.
-I am on it and that is the reason why you see the telephone number two times.